mattiash/node-http/README.md

 1. Allow use of persistent connections
 2. listenAsync() returns a promise that resolves with AddressInfo when the server is listening.
-3. closeAsync() stops listening for new connections immediately
+3. close() stops listening for new connections immediately
-4. closeAsync() closes all idle persistent connections immediately
+4. close() closes all idle persistent connections immediately
-5. closeAsync() closes all non-idle connections as soon as the response to the current request has been sent.
+5. close() closes all non-idle connections as soon as the response to the current request has been sent.
-6. closeAsync() returns a promise that resolves when all connections have been closed
+6. closeAsync() does the same thing as close and returns a promise that resolves when all connections have been closed
 7. Works for http as well as https
 8. Has type-definitions for typescript.
 9. Has tests that check that it actually closes persistent connections correctly.